-Certain amounts in the prior year's condensed consolidated balance sheet have been reclassified to conform to the current period's presentation.
-These reclassifications had no impact on the previously reported consolidated financial statements for the year ended December 31, 2017.
+Accrued compensation, which were previously included in other accrued liabilities in the prior year's condensed consolidated balance sheet have been reclassified to conform to the current period's presentation.
+The reclassification had no impact on the previously reported consolidated financial statements for the year ended December 31, 2017.